B-Aldridge/scraping-challenge/README.md

 # scraping-challenge

-This challenge explores information about Mars using a provided dataset by the Bootcamp.
+This challenge explores information about Mars using a provided dataset and starter code by the Bootcamp .
 The dataset includes daily measurements of parameters such as terrestrial date, sol, ls, month, minimum temperature, and pressure.

-Part_1.ipynb:
+# Part_1.ipynb:

   •Uses automated browsing to scrape and extract elements from the Mars News website using Beautiful Soup.